wfkincaid/HanLab_notes/labnotebook.md

 #### 7/13/2025: More reading of Gharib/Kosar

 #### 7/14/2025: Starting paperwork with Alexis for hiring
-- meeting with Songi and Pravin; need to look into Maria's and andice's work on AFP and hydration dynamics studies
+- meeting with Songi and Pravin; need to look into Maria's and Candice's work on AFP and hydration dynamics studies
 - learn more about FTS system both for NMR/ESR/ODNP and for using and calibrating light microscope

 #### 7/15/2025: H2O subgroup meeting, plan with freezer, AFP reading and plan for paper